MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 > [!NOTE]
 > If you're not an IT admin, see [Sync files with the new OneDrive sync client in Windows](https://support.office.com/article/615391c4-2bd3-4aae-a42a-858262e42a49) for info about OneDrive sync settings.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE2CnSx]

 ## Manage OneDrive using Group Policy

-1. Install the latest OneDrive sync client on a PC running Windows 10.
-This downloads the .adml and .admx files.
+1. Install the OneDrive sync client on a PC running Windows 10.
+(To see and download the latest build for each ring, go to the [release notes](https://support.office.com/article/845dcf18-f921-435e-bf28-4e24b95e5fc0?).
+Installing the sync client downloads the .adml and .admx files.

 2. Browse to %localappdata%\Microsoft\OneDrive\BuildNumber\adm\, to the subfolder for your language as necessary.